黒帯三国志 / Kuro-obi sangokushi / Rainy Night Duel (1956)

 sixth from far right on the row of portraits and also the still on the far left

-From what I can gather, the full movie may actually not exist anymore - I'm reading a blog post from somebody who said they contacted Toho about getting a print to screen as part of a comedy festival at the Jimbocho Theater and they were only given the 38-minute re-release version mentioned above.
-Helpfully, the post also specifies that Hirata's role is cut entirely from the shortened version.
+From what I can gather, the full movie may actually not exist anymore.
+In 2010 a film and culture writer reached out to Toho directly about screening the film at Jimbocho Theater as part of a festival, and was given the 38-minute re-release version.
+Helpfully, the person who obtained the 38-minute version wrote a blog post about it which specifies that Hirata's role was cut entirely from the shortened version.
 Given that the only screenings I can confirm - which go as far back as the year 2000 - also use the shortened version, I think it's pretty safe to say that's all that remains of this movie, which would make the posters and the pamphlet the only pictorial evidence we have of Hirata's role.
+I think you can probably understand why getting the script felt so special.

 Rodan, Il Mostro Alato